DaveyDavey1901/MFS18-Social_Network_Api/README.md

 To start the application once everything is installed you can `run npm start` to start the network

 ## :small_blue_diamond: Contributing People and Resources

 David Davies

 ## :small_blue_diamond: Repository Details and Link.

-Feel free to contact me for an improvemnet ideas
+Feel free to contact me for an improvement ideas

 ## :small_blue_diamond: Tests